Mental Health Tips

 Day 3:

-In this second stage of this digital detox challenge, you will repeat steps 1 to 3 you do some additional tasks of organizing your phone.
+In this second stage of this social media detox challenge, you’ll repeat steps 1 to 2 and do some additional tasks of organizing your phone.

 Day 4: